naokazuterada/MarkdownTOC/README.md

 ## Feature

-- Auto linking when heading has anchor
+- Auto linking if heading has anchor
 - Refresh contents when file is saving

 ## Installing